paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 # Conclusion

 Yes, after the compilation passed, I spent several hours trying to find the cause for panics at runtime.
 The test allocator is helpful as long as you have a lot of coverage.
-Even after the tests passed, I still wasted a ton of time.
+Even after the tests passed, I still wasted a ton of time with dangling pointers.
+This extra overhead is what I believe will disappoint DevOps Go folks.
+They are used to Go C-like syntax, but similarities stop there.

 This was a second attempt.
 The first was this [gist right here](https://gist.github.com/paulosuzart/37aaeb8ab1de70e68404259bf928e371) with a more procedural approach and equally ton of time wasted trying to find the panics.